gochaos-app/isaac/README.md

    help, h    Shows a list of commands or help for one command
 ```

-The first command to run is `isaac init` this sets up the config file `$HOME/.isaac_config.json`, this command can setup custom data or setting defaults values.
+The first command to run is `isaac init` this sets up the config file `$HOME/.isaac_config.json`, this command can setup custom values or setting defaults values.

 In chat mode, Isaac will run commands in the background and can also save the prompts to a json file.
-Isaac is capable to load, read and make a summary of text files, with the special command `load()`
+Isaac is capable to load, read and make a summary of text files, with the special command `load()` as well as execute OS commands with `cmd()`.
 ```
 isaac chat

 @Isaac: Check the running process in linux

 To check the running processes in Linux, you can use the "top" command.
 This command provides a real-time view of the running processes and their resource usage, such as CPU, memory, and disk I/O. You can also use the "ps" command to list the currently running processes.
 Additionally, you can use the "htop" command, which is a more advanced and interactive version of top.

 @Isaac: cmd(ps)
     PID TTY          TIME CMD